Allyedge/Allyedge/README.md

 ## Hello, World!

 I'm Alim Arslan Kaya.
 I am 14 years old, and I love programming.
-I live in Germany and mostly do Android stuff.
+I live in Germany and mostly do Web and Android stuff.

 #### Programming types I like
 Actually, I want to learm all kinds of programming.